CodingItWrong/codingitwrong.com/_posts/2019-06-26-glimmer-native-tutorial.md

  </StackLayout>{% endraw %}
 ```

-The `TextView` will allow us to input a label for the todo.
+The `TextField` will allow us to input a label for the todo.
 We read its text value from the `newTodoLabel` property, then we call a `handleChangeText` action when it's changed, to store its value.

 The `Button` will indicate that we're ready to add the todo, and it calls an `addTodo` action.